yuno7777/researchweb-aii/README.md

 [http://localhost:3000](http://localhost:3000)

-You should now be able to use the InsightForge application locally!
+You should now be able to use the Insight Forge application locally!

 ## Publishing to GitHub